 MikroTik: Create The "Server" Certificate

-Now that the “CA” certificate has been created, it’s time to create the “Server” certificate.
-When creating the second certificate, I simply used the Copy button on the “CA” certificate configurations window and modified the values of the copied configuration to match the following screenshots.
+Now that the CA certificate has been created, it’s time to create the Server certificate.
+When creating the Server certificate, I simply used the Copy button on the CA certificate configurations window and modified the values of the copied configuration to match the following screenshots.
 After applying the necessary changes, there should now be two certificates – CA and Server.

 MikroTik: Sign The "CA" Certificate

-Open the “CA” certificate that we previously created and on the right-hand side, select the Sign button.
-Apply the following settings in the screenshot below and select the Start button to sign the certificate.
+Open the CA certificate that we previously created and on the right-hand side of the configuration window, click the Sign button.
+A new window will appear, apply the following settings in the screenshot below and click the Start button to sign the certificate.